ItsHarfer/My-Movie-Database/README.md

 ### 4. Run the Application

+CLI:
 ```bash
 python main.py
 ```

+Generate Web Interface:
+- Select the "Generate Static Website" option within the CLI.
+- Open the generated HTML file in your browser.

 ---

 ## Example Operations

-Here are some things you can do with the application:

-- **Add a Movie**
-  - Example: `Titanic`
-  - Automatically fetches rating, release year, and poster from the OMDb API.
+- **Add a Movie:** Automatically fetch rating, release year, and poster from OMDb API.
-  - No need to manually enter data.

-- **Delete a Movie**
-  - Remove any movie by entering its exact title.
+- **Delete a Movie:** Remove movies by entering their exact titles.
-  - Confirmation is shown after deletion.

-- **Update a Movie Rating**
+- **Update a Movie Rating:** Modify existing ratings with validation (1.0–10.0).
-  - Modify the rating of an existing movie by name.
-  - Input is validated between 1.0 and 10.0.

-- **View All Movies**
-  - Displays a formatted list of all movies with their rating, year, and poster URL.
+- **View All Movies:** Display all movies with their details.

-- **Search for a Movie**
-  - Enter part of a movie title (e.g. `ring`) to see all matches (e.g. `The Lord of the Rings`).

-- **Show Movie Statistics**
+- **Search Movies:** Find movies by partial title match.
-  - View average and median rating.
+- **Movie Statistics:** View average, median, top-rated, and lowest-rated movies.
-  - See top-rated and worst-rated movies from the collection.

-- **Random Movie**
-  - Picks and displays one random movie from your database for inspiration.
+- **Random Movie:** Display a randomly selected movie from your database.

-- **Sort Movies by Attribute**
+- **Sort Movies:** Organize movies by rating or release year.
-  - Choose an attribute (e.g. `rating` or `year`) and sort ascending or descending.

-- **Create a Histogram**
-  - Create and save a visualization for rating or release year as `.png`.
+- **Create a Histogram:** Visualize ratings or release years as `.png` images.
-  - Year axis uses whole numbers (bugfix included).

-- **Filter Movies by Rating and Year**
-  - Input a minimum rating and a release year range (e.g. 7.0 from 2000 to 2022).
+- **Filter Movies:** Filter movies by rating and release year ranges.
-  - Displays only matching movies.
+- **Static Web Interface:** Generate a visually appealing web page to overview your movie collection.

 ---